Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Much Eggplant Should I Feed My Guinea Pig?

 Seeing as eggplants have no nutrients that are essential to guinea pigs, you should do your best to keep this treat to a minimum.
-Feeding them small chunks while you’re cooking dinner once or twice every week or will be okay, but don’t go overboard and make it a regular part of their diet.
+Feeding them small chunks while you’re cooking dinner once or twice every week will be okay, but don’t go overboard and make it a regular part of their diet.
 That would interfere with your guinea pig’s regular consumption of foods that are denser in nutrition and essential to their continuing good health.

 Featured Image Credit: furbymama, Pixabay